solvexia/solvexia-api-docs/process_runs/process_runs.md

 | processRunId | `string` | The process run id to request. |

 #### Query parameters
-Query parameters are not expected.
+The query parameters are not expected.

 #### Request body
-Request body must be empty.
+The request body must be empty.

 #### Response body
 Successful response contains a [Process Run](./process_runs_schemas.md/#process-run).